Horseman, Pass By

 Horseman, Pass By is a 1961 Western novel by American writer Larry McMurtry.
 McMurtry's debut novel, it portrays life on a cattle ranch from the perspective of young narrator Lonnie Bannon.
 Set in Texas in 1954, the Bannon ranch is owned by Lonnie's grandfather, Homer Bannon.
 Homer's ruthless stepson, Hud, stands as the primary antagonist of the novel.

 The novel was adapted into the 1963 film Hud, starring Paul Newman as the title character.

 Conception

-McMurtry wrote the novel, his first, after finishing college at University of North Texas in 1958, rising early each morning to complete five pages.
-After the novel's publication in 1961, McMurtry reported feeling ambivalent, writing in his memoir: "The publication so long awaited for, was anti-climatic".
+McMurtry began developing the novel while enrolled at the University of North Texas.
+He published early excerpts of the book in a magazine that he developed with friends, called The Coexistence Review.
+After graduating in 1958, he recounted in his memoir Books that he rose early each morning to complete five pages of the novel.
+He also reported feeling ambivalent about the book's publication by Harper & Brothers in 1961, writing: "The publication so long awaited for, was anti-climatic".

 The title of the novel derives from the last three lines of the poem "Under Ben Bulben" by William Butler Yeats, which are carved on Yeats’ tombstone: